Channelstream/channelstream_demos/README.md

 This repository provides demonstrative applications on how to connect with the server and send information to clients.

+All demos assume you have Channelstream running with default secrets and ports.

 You have a simple notification demo built on flask:

     cd notification/